 - 3.1 If your account is overdrawn, you must put the account in credit within 7 days.
 You must monitor your account to ensure that it does not become overdrawn.
 You can check your balance at any time at www.nab.com.au or by using telephone banking.
 We may, in our absolute discretion, authorise a transaction that overdraws your account.
 If you do not rectify an overdrawn account within 7 days, and the overdrawn account persists for 60 or more days, we may report that to a credit reporting body in accordance with the Privacy Act 1988.
-This may affect your ability to obtain credit in the future. - 3.2 You will pay NAB interest at the default rate applicable to personal accounts on the overdrawn amount and for the period of time your account remains overdrawn.
+This may affect your ability to obtain credit in the future.
+We will send you an account statement within 20 days showing your account is overdrawn and the overdraw has not been rectified. - 3.2 You will pay NAB interest at the default rate applicable to personal accounts on the overdrawn amount and for the period of time your account remains overdrawn.
 The default rate is set out in NAB's flyer 'Indicator Rates Deposit Products'. - 3.3 Interest is calculated on the daily debit balance of your account as at the end of each day (AEST/AEDT) (up to and including the day before the last banking day of each month) and will be charged to your account on the last banking day of each month.
 Refer to clause 2.3 for information on how we treat transactions that occur on non-banking days.